sebge2/kafka-hands-on/bin/kafka/volume/schema-registry/sample-schema/weather-row/README.md

 # Weather Row Schema

 This schema will be used by the taxi application in the weather-row stream, see [KSQL commands](../../../../../../doc/ksql/readme.md).
+They are automatically registered on the container startup.

 Version 1:
 ````